Viant Technology (NASDAQ:DSP) Releases Q2 2021 Earnings Guidance

-Viant Technology (NASDAQ:DSP) updated its second quarter 2021 earnings guidance on Thursday.
+Viant Technology (NASDAQ:DSP) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $45 million-$47 million, compared to the consensus revenue estimate of $44.43 million.

-A number of analysts recently issued reports on the stock.
-Raymond James assumed coverage on shares of Viant Technology in a report on Monday, March 15th.
-They set a market perform rating on the stock.
-Bank of America assumed coverage on shares of Viant Technology in a report on Monday, March 15th.
-They set a neutral rating and a $45.00 price target on the stock.
-Zacks Investment Research downgraded shares of Viant Technology from a hold rating to a sell rating in a report on Monday, May 10th.
-Canaccord Genuity lowered their price target on shares of Viant Technology from $65.00 to $48.00 and set a buy rating on the stock in a report on Thursday.
-Finally, Needham & Company LLC upped their price objective on shares of Viant Technology from $50.00 to $62.00 and gave the stock a buy rating in a research report on Monday, March 29th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the company.
-Viant Technology presently has a consensus rating of Hold and an average price target of $51.67.

 About Viant Technology